The Devil Wears Prada (soundtrack)

 The soundtrack album for The Devil Wears Prada was released by Warner Brothers/WEA on July 11, 2006.
 It includes popular songs by U2 and Madonna, and work by Alanis Morissette and Jamiroquai, many of which were used for significant scenes in the film.
 The film also contains the Blackliquid Remix to DJ Colette's hit single, "Feelin' Hypnotized".
-However, "Suddenly I See" by KT Tunstall, which plays over the opening credits, is not included on the album, nor are some other tracks like Bitter:Sweet's "Our Remains" and Madonna's "Jump", to the disappointment of many buyers.
-It enjoyed some popularity nevertheless.

 Rounding out the album is a suite of original music composed for the movie by Theodore Shapiro.